kyriakosgeorgiades/Store/README.md

 ### Configure AppSettings

 Before running the application, make sure to update the `AppSettings.json` file with your local development settings:
+For the sake of the exercises, the user id and password are in the settings in the repository ready to be used.

 1. Change the `ServerName` property to "localhost" for Entity Framework migration and integration testing to work correctly: